Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 I hope my experience as a Registered Behavior Technician will help you answer your questions about autism!

 You’re probably feeling a mix of things: concern, confusion, shock, maybe even relief.
-No book or provider can prepare a parent for the moment when they learn their family will be changed by autism.
+No book or provider can prepare a parent for when they learn their family will be changed by autism.
 The experience of processing the news is unique to the parent but will transform the whole family.

 However long the journey may seem, the beginning starts with one simple step: acceptance.